pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit broadcast-score-change-message >}}

 To show the 'tens' digit of the score I make a second sprite that's almost identical.
 The only differences are where on the screen it appears, and the calculation done in `show_correct_digit`, where I use the `//` operator (which divides a number and throws away any decimal part).

-Notice in this class that I was able to re-use the `score_costumes` variable.
+Notice in this class that I was able to re-use the `score_costumes` variable, which I had made as a global variable.

 {{< commit create-score-2-class >}}

 ## More status displays

+{{< work-in-progress >}}

 Now that we have a way to show some digits we could also use this to show the number of lives remaining.
 A third sprite that has the same costumes and which updates whenever the lives change can do this: